 IS IN GOOD HANDS

 At Live Oak Behavioral Health, our licensed psychologists specialize in treating adults and elder adults seeking to improve their mental health.
-We offer diagnostic assessment and evidence-based psychotherapy.
-Cognitive Behavior Therapy, or CBT, is patient-directed, goal-oriented, and time-limited.
+We offer diagnostic assessment and evidence-based psychotherapy for individuals, couples, and families.
+Our approach is patient-directed, goal-oriented, and time-limited.
 You will lead the way, and we can help you accomplish your goals.

 Our therapists work with both of you to rediscover the passion you once had by building communication, mutual respect and admiration, and finding new ways to connect.

 Our therapists work with your family to decrease distress and conflict, and improve communication and the patterns of interaction between family members.